ortic/phpbox/README.md

 An NSIS installer helping you to get a number of useful tools on to your Windows computer if you want to develop PHP applications on your local computer.

+## Download

+If you simply wish to use phpBox, head over to https://github.com/ortic/phpbox/releases and download the lastest exe.

 ## Content

 * PHP 5.5, 5.6, 7.0 [http://php.net](http://php.net)